SquareWheelBike/CloudBFG/readme.md

 #### The Process

-I calculate the first and second derivatives, to try to fit based on rate of change of the cell.
+I calculate the first and second derivatives, to try to fit based on rate of change of the cell potential.
 Below are the curves for all samples, with the first derivative and second derivative curves.

 ```py
 # plot curves and derivatives for the sample battery